harshchhatbar/SpringBootWithElasticsearch/README.md

 <img width="661" alt="Screenshot 2021-03-18 at 9 22 38 AM" src="https://user-images.githubusercontent.com/60062248/111570913-ccdbcd80-87cb-11eb-94ca-bbaf586f9234.png">

-**api Package** consists of different the packages for different purposes.
+**api Package** consists of different packages for different purposes.

 1. **Controller**: Classes from this package will accept http request and route to appropriate service class.
 2. **Service**: Classes from this package consist of business logic that is required to fullfil controller request.
 But for any database request, it will route request to appropriate Class of Dao package.